-- (d) Conclusions based in consideration of the proposed development - As to whether the use or development is likely to cause or contribute to the occurrence of flood in the site or on adjacent land Due to the detention storage provided by the dam, the occurrence of flood on the subject land or on adjacent land is likely to be reduced. - ii.
+(d) Conclusions based in consideration of the proposed development

+- i.
+As to whether the use or development is likely to cause or contribute to the occurrence of flood in the site or on adjacent land - Due to the detention storage provided by the dam, the occurrence of flood on the subject land or on adjacent land is likely to be reduced. - ii.
 As to whether the use or development can achieve and maintain a tolerable risk for the intended life of the use or development, having regard to: - a.
-The nature, intensity and duration of use The buildings will likely only be used during harvesting season, but the flood risk to the buildings will be tolerable throughout the year.
-Regarding the camping areas located within the overlay and below the 1% AEP flood level, these will need to be the subject of a flood risk management report.
-It is understood that the camping areas will be raised above the flood level. - The type, form and duration of the development Buildings A to D are situated outside the Council overlay and have floor levels adequately raised above the 1% AEP flood levels. - c.
-The likely change in the level of risk across the intended life of the use or development Climate is likely to increase the severity of rainfall events over the life of the development.
-However, the location and floor levels of Buildings A to D are sufficiently outside of the flood path and levels such that the risk will be tolerable.
-Regarding the camping areas, these will need to be the subject of a flood risk management report. - d.
+The nature, intensity and duration of use - The development is intended for use only during the months of December through March for the harvesting season.
+However, the development will be exposed to a tolerable risk throughout the year, on the condition that the gravel driveway and waterway area be avoided during storm events.
+This will be easily achievable since the main accesses and all buildings will have a tolerable flood risk in a 1% AEP event. - b.
+The type, form and duration of the development

+All buildings are situated outside the Council overlay and have floor levels adequately raised above the 1% AEP flood levels.
+The camping area will be raised above the flood level.

+- c.
+The likely change in the level of risk across the intended life of the use or development.

+Climate is likely to increase the severity of rainfall events over the life of the development.

+However, the location and floor levels of Buildings and parking area, as well as the camping area are sufficiently above the flood levels to accommodate an RCP 8.5 climate change scenario. - d.
 The ability to adapt to a change in the level of risk The developer is innovative and able to adapt adequately to changes in risk. - e.
-The ability to maintain access to utilities and services A new access will be constructed from Briggs Road.

-- f.
-The need for flood reduction or protection measures beyond the boundary of the site We believe that flood volumes will not be increased, given the storage capacity provided by the dam. - g.
-Any flood management plan in place for the site and/or and adjacent land A flood risk report will be required to address the camping areas, to ensure evacuations under heavy rainfall conditions. - Any advice relating to the ongoing management of the development This report does not deal with the engineering of the irrigation dam.
+The ability to maintain access to utilities and services A new access will be constructed from Briggs Road. - f.
+The need for flood reduction or protection measures beyond the boundary of the site We believe that the downstream flood volumes will not be increased, given the storage capacity provided by the dam. - g.
+Any flood management plan in place for the site and/or and adjacent land The developer is to put a plan in place to prevent the gravel driveway and footpath below building C being used in a storm event. - h.
+Any advice relating to the ongoing management of the development This report does not deal with the engineering of the irrigation dam.
 However, the Developer must ensure that long term integrity of the dam is ensured. - iii.
-Any matter specifically required by the Performance Criteria of this code Performance Criterion P1.2(a) requires the achievement of a tolerable risk from a 1% AEP exceedance probability event.
+Any matter specifically required by the Performance Criteria of this code

+Performance Criterion P1.2(a) requires the achievement of a tolerable risk from a 1% AEP exceedance probability event.
 This is satisfied by this report.